Unique Giving Opportunities

 Shop and Support Kids

 Go about your normal shopping routine while giving back to Norton Children’s with the following opportunities:

-Swipe your Kroger Plus card and Kroger will donate a portion of your purchase back to the Children’s Hospital Foundation.
+Swipe your Kroger Plus card and Kroger will donate a portion of your purchase back to Norton Children’s Hospital Foundation.
 Norton Children’s Hospital is NOP number 11061.

-Connect your Amazon account to the Children’s Hospital Foundation and Amazon will donate 0.05 percent of your purchase to Norton Children’s when you shop at Smile.Amazon.com.
+Connect your Amazon account to Norton Children’s Hospital Foundation and Amazon will donate 0.5% of your purchase to Norton Children’s when you shop at Smile.Amazon.com.